Surrealism in St. Pete: Tour The Dalí (Salvador Dali Museum)

 By Carlos Harrison

 Whether it’s conquistadors or the conga, artists, athletes or astronauts, Florida’s Hispanic connections reach long and deep.

-Here’s a quick list of some of the Sunshine State’s Hispanic cultural all-stars, both past and present, and where you can get up close and personal with them:
+Here’s a quick list of some of the Sunshine State’s Hispanic cultural all-stars, both past and present.

 Juan Ponce de Leon